Why have I received a summons?

-Please contact the Council on 01702 215001 if you are unable to make payment of the balance due in full and wish to discuss a payment arrangement.
+Please contact us on 01702 215001 if you are unable to make payment of the balance due in full and want to discuss a payment arrangement.
 Need extra help?
-The Council regularly works with independent bodies that offer our residents financial help and support with matters such as Council Tax.
-If you further support you may wish to contact Peabody or the Citizens Advice Bureau: www.peabodycareandsupport.org.uk/southend-floating-support/ Tel: 01702 445870 or www.citizensadvicesouthend.org.uk/ Tel: 0300 3302103
+We regularly works with independent bodies that offer our residents financial help and support with matters such as Council Tax.
+If you further support you may want to contact the Citizens Advice Bureau - www.citizensadvicesouthend.org.uk Tel: 0300 3302103

 What happens if I do not pay?

-If you cannot make full payment (including costs) listed above by the court date, please contact the Council between 8.45 and 13.00 Monday to Friday on 01702 215001 to discuss a suitable payment arrangement to prevent these actions being taken.
-Please note that any arrangement made will not halt action, the Council will proceed with the hearing to request a Liability Order and the arrangement will be inclusive of the additional £30.00 costs that will be incurred.
+If you cannot make full payment (including costs) listed above by the court date, please contact us between 8.45 and 13.00 Monday to Friday on 01702 215001 to discuss a suitable payment arrangement to prevent these actions being taken.
+Please note that any arrangement made will not halt action, we will proceed with the hearing to request a Liability Order and the arrangement will be inclusive of the additional £30.00 costs that will be incurred.

 Do I need to attend the hearing?

 If you do not intend to dispute liability for payment of the amount on the Summons, there is no need to attend the hearing.
 The Court will not make a financial arrangement with you.

 You only need to attend court if you believe you are not liable for the Council Tax charged, or you have a valid defence against a Liability Order, and you have been unable to resolve the matter with us since the Summons Notice was issued.